vippsas/vipps-woocommerce/readme.txt

  * [woo_vipps_express_checkout_banner] will print the express checkout banner normally shown on the checkout page for non-logged-in users
  * [woo_vipps_buy_now sku=<SKU> id=<productid> variant=<variant id>] prints a "buy now" button given a SKU or an (product or variant) id.
 Just the SKU is sufficient.

+= Javascript filters and actions =
+From version 1.1.13 you can also modify the javascript using the new WP hooks library for javascript:
+ * 'vippsBuySingleProduct' - action which is run whenever a customer tries to buy a single product using express checkout
+ * 'vippsBuySingleProductCompatMode' - filter which should return true or false, if true, the compatibility mode action will be run instead of the standard ajax.
+ * 'vippsBuySingleProductCompatModeAction' - filter which should return a javascript function to run when buying a product and compatibility mode is on.
+Will normally press the "Buy" button for you.
+ * 'vippsRemoveErrorMessages' - runs when Vipps error messages are to be removed.
+ * 'vippsErrorMessage' - runs for every Vipps error message added with Javascript.
+Takes the message as an argument
+ * 'vippsAddErrorMessage' - runs when an error message is about to be added.
+Takes the message as an argument
+ * 'vippsInit'  - runs when a page with a Vipps button is initialzed

 == Changelog ==

 = 2019.03.xx version 1.1.13 =
+* New compatibility mode for "Buy now" for products that need special configuration.
+You can choose this in the backend, and the purchase will be made in a more compatible manner which is _slightly_ less smooth.
 * Disable "Buy now" buttons if products or cart have total value 0 - Vipps can't handle free products.
+* Added support for WP hooks in javascript (with backwards compatibility for 4.7-4.9).
+* New filters/actions: 'woo_vipps_single_product_compat_mode', 'woo_vipps_single_product_buy_now_classes'
+* Javascript filters/actions: 'vippsBuySingleProduct' 'vippsBuySingleProductCompatMode' 'vippsBuySingleProductCompatModeAction' 'vippsRemoveErrorMessages' 'vippsErrorMessage' 'vippsAddErrorMessage' 'vippsInit'

 = 2019.02.26 version 1.1.12 =
 * Fixes bugs/issues with direct capture and the SALE status at Vipps